Toroweap Overnight Photo Tour

-- Weather Conditions: The weather is highly variable in the spring.
-It can be warm and sunny, or windy, cold, and rainy.
+- Weather Conditions: he weather is highly variable.
+It can be warm and sunny, or windy, cold, rainy, and at times, snowy.
 Please come prepared with adequate clothing for whatever Mother Nature throws at us.
 Kanab, UT is the best reference for an accurate weather forecast.

 - Road Conditions: The route out to Toroweap is very rough.
 But we'll make sure you get there safely in our well equipped 4WD vehicles.
 If it has been snowing, the road could become impassable due to sticky clay mud.
 Should that happen, we'll schedule an alternate destination based on group consensus (we have lots of amazing spots to choose from).

 - What to Bring: You’ll need to bring any personal toiletries and medications.
 All participants should have a headlight (or flashlight).
 Don’t forget some warm clothes and a hat.
 It’s also a good idea to bring a water bottle (makes things like brushing your teeth much easier).

 - Camping Gear: Camping gear is included (tent, sleeping bag, mattress, pillow, chair).
 Please do not expect luxury camping.
 Our goal on this trip is to maximize your photography, so we spend as little time as possible in camp.
 We’ll camp next to the vehicle(s) so don't worry about having to carry your gear.
 If you elect to bring your own camping gear, note that cargo space is limited so do not bring too much stuff.